kehanlu/Mandarin-Wav2Vec2/README.md

 # Mandarin-Wav2Vec2

 In this repository, we show the Mandarin version of wav2vec2.0(base) pre-trained on AISHELL-2 dataset.
-This is also the pre-trained model used in “A context-aware knowledge transferring strategy for CTC-based ASR”
+This is also the pre-trained model used in “[A context-aware knowledge transferring strategy for CTC-based ASR(Lu and Chen, 2022)](https://arxiv.org/abs/2210.06244)”

 ## Pre-trained model